IJG-DR/School_District_Analysis/README.md

 #### (6) Reading Scores by Grade

 ##### Readomg Scores by grade - before
 ![Reading Scores per grade per school before.](Resources/Images/6_Reading_per_Grade-School_BEFORE.png)

 ##### Reading Scores by grade - after
 ![Reading Scores per grade per school after.](Resources/Images/6_Reading_per_Grade-School_AFTER.png)

+As can be observed in both math and reading scores by grade, there is no change to the results other than showing ninth grade scores for Thomas High School as Nan's.

 #### (7) Scores by Spending